jjmartinezro/ner_system/README.md

 # NER Multilanguage System

 This repository contains the implementation of a simple NER System.
-Althoug the instructions were to include a language code to decide which language model to use, this implementation gets rid of this dependency, for the sake of a much simpler installation.
+Although the instructions were to include a language code to decide which language model to use, this implementation gets rid of this dependency, for the sake of a much simpler installation.
 It does not require to pre-install several language models or live download while running the script.
 Instead it does use a multilingual model trained by spacy.

 # Installation